 Here are some technical details about the units of measurements we used.

 Distance: the energy squares in the video are 1 meter in length.
 You might think that for an animated video the scale is not really relevant, but it is.
 We simulated the usual earth acceleration of 9.8 m /sec ^2, so it’s important to set the scale.

 Time: instead of measuring time in seconds, we measure it in units we call nifty-seconds.
 One nifty-second is 0.22576 second.
 This is important for the velocity measurements.
 2 units of velocity, as shown for example in the picture on the left, means 2 meters per nifty-second.
 That’s 8.859 meters per second, 31.9 km/h, or 19.8 mph.

 The reason we chose to use nifty-seconds is that the earth’s acceleration (9.8 meters per second^2) in nifty-seconds is 0.5 meters per nifty-second^2.
 The full formulas of kinetic and potential energy are:

 Potential energy: mgh

-Substituting g (earth’s acceleration) with 0.5, and m=2, we get that both energies are v^2 and h.
-This allows us to move square units of energy around the picture without scaling.
+Substituting g (earth’s acceleration) with 0.5, and m=2, we get that the kinetic energy is v^2 and the potential energy is h.
+This allows us to draw a rectangle representing a unit of energy per unit of velocity squared and per meter of height on the same scale.
 Now that’s nifty.

 If we assume the mass of the cart is 10 kilograms (22.05 pounds), then a single energy square is 98 joule or 23.42 calories.
 The simulation in the video doesn’t need to assume any particular mass to the cart.